Caslus/lucasphilippe/README.md

 ## Author

-This is project is built by [Lucas Philippe](https://lucasphilippe.com).
+This project is built by [Lucas Philippe](https://lucasphilippe.com).

 ## License